zimonbizkit/cqrs_boilerplate/README.md

 ### TODO

-- Use the simple command bus as a command bus and as an event bus
+- Use prooph too for command bus instead of only event bus
-- Use the event bus to record and publish the events
-- connect the persistence mechanism with the read model
 - 100% coverage for unit tests
+- architecture review
 ## dependencies
 Docker with docker compose